dustlang/cargo/src/doc/src/reference/config.md

 ##### `term.verbose`
 * Type: boolean
 * Default: false
-* Environment: `CARGO_TERM_VERBOSE`
+* Environment: `PAYLOAD_TERM_VERBOSE`

-Controls whether or not extra detailed messages are displayed by Cargo.
+Controls whether or not extra detailed messages are displayed by Payload.

 Specifying the `--quiet` flag will override and disable verbose output.
 Specifying the `--verbose` flag will override and force verbose output.